riyapatel13/Pacman-AI/index.md

+## Project Overview

+As a final project in the Artificial Intelligence course at Stanford Univerity's Precollegiate Studies, my team and I created the most optimal Pacman and ghost agents (after much trial and error).
+The details of the implementations can be found below.
+This project was completed in collaboration with Ziz Cheng and Charles Sun.

+After the completion of this project, I have also implemented various other Pacman agents with several approaches, including:
+* Iterative Deepening
+* Minimax and Expectimax
+* SAT Solver and logic
+* Graph planning
+* Linear Programming and Integer Programming
+* Branch-and-Bound
+* MDPs and Value Iteration
+* Q-learning
+* Bayes' Nets
+* Joint Particle Filter

+These files are not contained in this Github repository, but feel free to reach out for more info on the other implementations.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/riyapatel13/Pacman-AI/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.